zsiki/GeoEasy/doc/step_by_step.rst

 	Elevation point selection

 Let's select both rows.
 The elevation will be calculated as a weighted average.
-The weight is inverse propotional of the distance square.
+The weight is inverse proportional of the distance square.

 ::